tiempor3al/quarkus-kubernetes/README.md

 This a demo application to test a CI/CD pipeline with ArgoCD.

 The releases are done by the tag-release.yaml workflow (check the .github/workflows directory), where the template image is updated with the current version.
-The changes are pushed to the "releases" branch so that ArgoCD can monitor and update the cluster, and the main branch is not polluted by the CI/CD commit messages.
+The changes are pushed back to the "main" branch so that ArgoCD can pick them up.

 The docker image is pushed to https://hub.docker.com/repository/docker/tiempor3al/quarkus-kubernetes/general